littleosbook/littleosbook/environment_and_booting.md

 Ubuntu [@ubuntu] versions 11.04 and 11.10.

 ### Build System
-GNU Make [@make] has been used when constructing the Makefile examples.
-We don't use features or syntax that is specific to GNU Make.
+Make [@make] has been used when constructing the Makefile examples.

 ### Virtual Machine
 When developing an OS it is very convenient to be able to run your code in a